 Laird Norton Wealth Management is an independent financial advisor firm based in Seattle, Washington.
-With only 40 financial advisors on staff and $1.7 billion in assets under management (AUM), it is a relatively small firm.
+With several financial advisors on staff and billions in assets under management (AUM), it is a relatively small firm.
 At the same time, it still operates along the entire West Coast and a couple of states in the middle of the U.S.

 Laird Norton Wealth Management Background